ovis-hpc/ldms/ldms/scripts/ldms-static-test.rst

 -s <wait_microseconds>
    |
-   | After an ldmsd is started, wait wait_microseconds before checking
+   | After an ldmsd is started, wait up to wait_microseconds checking
      for the daemon PID file to exist.
 The appropriate wait time is variable depending on the complexity of the configuration.
 If not specified, the default is 2 seconds wait time.